 Abstract

 The Cumulus software, specialized in the management of scientific and technical information sources, has been extensively used and tested by students in the course Specialized Information Sources in Science and Technology during the 2009/2010 academic year.
 Quantitative and qualitative results were obtained from a sample of international research centers, which were thoroughly studied with the assistance of the application.
-Some of the conclusions highlight the importance of using programs that assist librarians in the analysis and processing of scientific information sources beyond mere bibliographic referencing.
-Furthermore, the data reveal the dynamism and continuous evolution of scientific sources, their typology, thematic classification, and relevance.
+Some of the conclusions highlight the importance of using programs that support librarians in the analysis and processing of scientific information sources beyond mere bibliographic referencing.
+Furthermore, data were obtained reflecting the dynamism and continuous evolution of scientific sources, their typology, thematic classification, and relevance.

 Keywords